mlabs-haskell/embedano/MILESTONE-4-TRANSACTION-STREAMING.md

 nix develop
 ```

-To flash firmware some prior setup is required that will depend on yor hardware and software.
+To flash firmware to the device some prior setup is required.
+Setup will highly depend on yor hardware and software.
 To see example for `NRF52 development kit board` + `WSL2 Debian` check out [live demo for Milestone 3](https://drive.google.com/drive/folders/1P8kPAvXWtOB8tDGSoNAiuJpSlz0tRNEs).

 Current setup uses [this cargo config](./examples/nrf52-stream/stream-device/.cargo/config.toml) and [this script.gdb](./examples/nrf52-stream/stream-device/script.gdb) to run `gdb` and flash firmware when `cargo run` is executed.